Attention Seeking Behavior in Relationship : Examples & How to Stop

 The individual will look for instant gratification with little impulse control, disallowing satisfaction with relationships to sustain.

-- Borderline
+-

 These individuals tend to feel dissatisfied and empty.
-There’s a fear they will end up left alone, with many having a paranoia concerning others’ opinions.
+There’s a fear they will end up left alone, with many having paranoia concerning others’ opinions.

 Many believe they’re being judged as they often read into other people’s actions.
 Personal relationships are a struggle for the attention-seeker to sustain when treatment is neglected.

-- Narcissistic
+-

 Narcissists have an inflated opinion of themself, finding those around them less important.
 They find themselves to be entitled.
 The individual has difficulty empathizing with others; however, they will lash out when criticized.